Time’s Eternal Traveler

 Time and Eternity

-If the concepts of time and eternity—and their differences—are as fascinating to you as they are to me, I invite you to read one of my teachings on our ministry web site entitled Beyond The Far Shores of Time.
+If the concepts of time and eternity—and their differences—are as fascinating to you as they are to me, I invite you to read one of my teachings on this web site titled Beyond The Far Shores of Time.
 It’s even kind of pseudo-scientific, containing a lot of up-to-date information about the latest developments in the scientific studies of time and space.

 The Four C’s